Alyssa Rose, CPDT-KA

 Certified Professional Dog Trainer and Behavior Specialist

-I have been passionate about the science behind learning and behavior for as long as I can remember.
+The science behind learning and behavior has been a passion of mine for as long as I can remember.
 In college I studied psychology and I soaked-it-up.
 I loved every bit of what I learned.
 I graduated Magna Cum Laude.
 I first used this degree by working in human mental health as a counselor for children diagnosed with oppositional defiance, bi-polar disorder and autism.
 The director I worked with knew I was interested in difficult cases so he referred me for a position as a caseworker for adults diagnosed with schizophrenia, generalized anxiety and major depression.

 Alaska was Calling

 I knew that behavioral science was my calling but before diving headfirst in clinical psych I decided to take a six month hiatus from the mental health field to work in Alaska.
 I came away from that mini-adventure with new plans.
 I spent my time in Alaska studying and teaching others about the behavioral patterns of the native wildlife; all while living on a boat with my 90 lb.
 Malamute mix, Kodi.
 Kodi and I thrived going on daily hikes and with frequent camping trips in the great outdoors.
 Kodi became my muse in training, I’ll tell you about that later.
 But for now, all you need to know is that this adventure to Alaska made me realize that I wanted to continue teaching people about animal behavior.
 I could see that in many ways this could even act as a bridge to help people with their own mental and emotional struggles.

 Certification with World Renowned Trainers